coatesj/covidpreprints/README.md

 # covidpreprints <img src="man/figures/logo.png" align="right" alt="" width="120" />

-Website maintained by Dr J Coates (jonathon.coates@qmul.ac.uk) and the preLights COVID team (prelights.biologists.com).
-Special thanks to the team behind the coding and those who contributed at the eLife Sprint 2020.
-Full details can be found on the website.
+The database is being actively maintiained & managed by Zhang-He Goh (@zhanghe_goh), Gautam Dey (@Dey_Gautam) & Jonny Coates (@JACoates91).
+For any queries or questions please contact Jonny at jonathon.coates@qmul.ac.uk or preLights at prelights@biologists.
+For more information please use the "About" tab.

-Suggestions for improvement to the code or new features are welcomed.
+We would specially like to thank the contributors from the eLife Sprint 2020 and those who continue to help develop this site: Michael Parkin, Hugo Gruson, Chris Huggins, Bruno Paranhos & Allan Ochola.